lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 To serialize this and send it over the network, we do the following:

-1. Add an extra bit = 1:
+1. Add an extra (sentinel) bit, equal to 1:

 ```
 1100000011
 ```

-2. Add padding to complete the full bytes:
+2. Add padding to complete the full byte:

 ```
 11000000 11000000
 ```

-3. Move to little-endian byte order (reverse bits within each byte):
+3. Transform to little-endian byte order (reverse bits within each byte):

 ```
 00000011 00000011